hove-io/ntfs-specification/ntfs_en.md

 * Languages codes must follow the [**ISO639-2** standard](http://www.loc.gov/standards/iso639-2/php/code_list.php)
 * Colors are encoded as Hexadecimal RGB characters (for example **00FFFF**)
 * Geometries are described using the format [**WKT**](http://fr.wikipedia.org/wiki/Well-known_text)
-* Objects' identifiers must not contain the object's type, as it will be added directly in Navitia's API.
+* Objects identifiers must not contain the object type, as it will be added directly in Navitia API.

 # List of the format files
 ## Special files